eonil/json.swift/README.md

 [![Build Status](https://travis-ci.org/eonil/json.swift.svg?branch=master)](https://travis-ci.org/eonil/json.swift)

-In-memory data representation for `RFC4627`.
+In-memory representation for `RFC7159`.

-- Very strongly and explicitly typed.
+This tries to resemble JSON AST which follows JavaScript semantics closely as much as possible.

+- OBJC runtime free (in-memory representation only)
+    - No vague `NSObject`, `NSArray`, `NSDictionary` and `NSNumber`. (serialization still uses `JSONSerialization` internally)
     - Defines `JSONNumber` which is composition of `Int64` and `Float64` types.
-    - Treats "JSON Null" as a value, and mapped to `Void` type.
+    - Treats "null" as a value, and mapped to `Void` type.

+- Safer.
+    - Checks and declines for unacceptable values like `nan` or `infinity` at first place.
+    - Once you created a JSON tree, That's a valid JSON.

-- Explicit.
+- More explicit.
     - No implicit conversion at all.
     - No literal supports at all.
-    - No extras.
-    - You MUST do everything explicitly.
     - If your JSON value is `null`, it becomes `Void()` value.

+- Smaller.
     - Minimal feature set.
-Only one additional feature
-    -- `JSONSerialization` support.
-- In-memory types are OBJC runtime accesss free.
-    (though serialization still uses `JSONSerialization`)
+No extras.
     - Small.
-Release build binary size can be down to around 130KiB in optimal condition. (can be larger by conditions)
+Release build binary size can be down to around 150KiB in optimal condition. (can be larger by conditions)

+Take care that this is not CST.
+This is an AST intended to be used as a part of static serialization code.

 Quickstart
 ----------